1905

 Star of David from the roof of Alsfeld synagogue, 1905

-Alsfeld inaugurates!New building of the synagogue
+Alsfeld inaugurates!Construction of the new synagogue

-On the evening of November 9, 1938, windows of Jewish homes and businesses in the city were smashed and the interior of the synagogue was set on fire.
-“Although the alarmed fire department was not allowed to extinguish the fire by order of the local group leader of the NSDAP”, “almost all the walls remained intact, only the interior of the house of worship was badly burned”.
+On the evening of November 9, 1938, the windows of Jewish homes and shops in the city were smashed, and the interior of the synagogue was set on fire.
+Although the alerted fire brigade was forbidden to extinguish the flames by order of the NSDAP local group leader, almost all the walls remained intact; only the interior of the house of worship was severely burned.
+The following morning, members of the Historical and Museum Society (GMV) rescued cultural objects and the only slightly damaged Torah ark.
+The damaged synagogue building was purchased by the local savings bank later that year, partially demolished, and converted.
+It is still used as a residential building today.
+(MNic)